danielharrell/open-eyes-lect-2017-18/Open.md

 On this account, we could say that we only *seem* to know a sun and an earth.
 Or to borrow from an earlier
 formulation: we only seem to see through our eyes, as if they were transparent, to a whole world outside us.
-That is, we only seem to be open. <!--Perhaps combine last sentence with next one.--> For in truth, we are closed.
+We only seem, in sum, to be open. <!--Perhaps combine last sentence with next one.--> For in truth, we are closed.
 Or again: enclosed in openness.
 For what we really know, on this account, is an eye that sees a sun, a hand that feels an